Schutey/AlmostCompletedAchievements/README.md

  Shows exact progress (criteria done / total) and reward text (mount, title, pet, etc.).
  Click any entry to open the Blizzard Achievement UI directly on that achievement.
  All data is real-time – reflects in-game progress the moment it changes.
+ Tooltips show character progress right from the addon window!

 ## Tabbed Interface
 “Almost Completed” – the main list.